-For Unregistered <12 Months, UG calculations for the post-Mod 0410A set are carried out using the standard technique described above, with the temporary/permanent split determined using the proportion of sites that flow gas whilst Unregistered and cannot be backbilled (calculated as described in Steps 5 and 6 above).
-For the pre-Mod 0410A set, UG from this source for the 2015/16 formula year is zero.
+For Unregistered <12 Months, UG calculations for the post-Mod 0410A set are carried out using the standard technique described above, with the temporary/permanent split determined using the proportion of sites that end up being disconnected rather than confirmed.
+Disconnected sites consume permanent UGflow gas whilst UG from confirmed sites is temporary.
+Unregistered and cannot be backbilled (calculated as described in Steps 5 and 6 above).
+For the pre-Mod 0410A set, UG from this source infor the forecast 2015/16 formula year is zero.